telerik/ajax-docs/general-information/using-jquery/using-jquery.md

-This help articles shows how to include and use embedded and external jQuery with Telerik UI for ASP.NET AJAX suiteand lists the jQuery version history used by the controls.
+This help articles shows how to include and use embedded and external jQuery with Telerik UI for ASP.NET AJAX suitea nd lists the jQuery version history used by the controls.

 1. [Including jQuery](#including-jquery)